zhazheyu/CarNd-Project4/writeup.md

 ![alt text][image3]

-Based on the above image, the following channel are selected: l-channel, and b-channel. x-derivative s-channel was removed after fine-tuning.
+Based on the above image, the following channel are selected: l-channel, and b-channel and x-derivative s-channel.
 The the image will be converted as binary as following:

 ![alt text][image5]